Sophie Moncha, FLC Engineering major, presenting a

-a grant from the U.S. Department of Education.
+funded through a grant from the National Institutes

 Budgeting is one of the most important aspects of writing a grant proposal.
 It is the financial translation of your project into reality.
 Effective budgeting promotes the smooth execution of your project, and helps ensure that needs, both foreseen and unforeseen, can be remedied effectively.
 The Sponsored Research Office is available to assist you as you construct your budget.
 Here are a few questions to keep in mind while creating the budget:

 - Does the funder require cost sharing?
 If so, you should refer to our Cost Sharing overview.
-You must include this information on the Grant Approval Form, and discuss it with the appropriate offices depending on the cost share amount.
+You must include this information on the summary page of your proposal in Cayuse424 and discuss it with the appropriate offices depending on the cost share amount.
 Please see Cost Sharing Requirements for Sponsored Research Projects 12-5

 - Will the funder pay indirect or Facilities & Administration (F&A)?
 If so, you must include this at the current federally negotiated rate of 38% of the total of salaries, wages, and fringe benefits or at the sponsor’s predetermined rate available on the grant solicitation.